Škoda Octavia: Third generation (Typ 5E; 2012)

 The car, designed by Jozef Kabaň, recalls the VisionD concept car presented in 2011.
 The new model is 9 cm longer and 4.5 cm wider than the second generation and the wheelbase lengthened by 8 cm.
 It is also up to 102 kg lighter than the previous model.
-The interior length of the third-generation Škoda Octavia has grown – in comparison to its predecessor – by 33 mm to 1,782 mm, while the legroom for the backseat passengers grew by 47 mm to now 73 mm.
-The headroom in the back was increased to 980 mm (Octavia II: 966 mm).
+The interior length of the third-generation Škoda Octavia has grown – in comparison to its predecessor – by 33 mm to 1,782 mm, while the legroom for the backseat passengers grew by 47 to 73 mm.
+The headroom in the back was marginally increased as well.
 The elbow width was also increased, in the front by 39 mm to 1,454 mm, and in the rear by 26 mm to 1,499 mm.
-Similarly, the shoulder room was optimised, in the front to 1,398 mm by adding 19 mm, and in the rear to 1,378 mm, a plus of 4 mm.
-The luggage compartment volume is a class leading 590 L, slightly more than the 585 L of the previous generation model or 565 L of the larger Volkswagen Passat.
-From May 2013, Octavia customers wishing to carry more can opt for the Combi (estate) version with its 610 L luggage capacity.
+Similarly, the shoulder room was optimised.
+The luggage compartment volume is a class leading 590 L, slightly more than the 585 L of the previous generation model or the 565 L of the larger Volkswagen Passat.
+From May 2013, Octavia customers wishing to carry more could opt for the Combi (estate) version with its 610 L luggage capacity.

 The third-generation Octavia is the first Škoda car to feature front radar and a multifunction camera.
 The radar sensor in the front bumper monitors the area in front of the vehicle and continually evaluates the distance, direction, and speed of all nearby objects (not only traffic).
 This radar provides data for two assistants in the Octavia: Front Assistant (forward collision warning and emergency braking) and Adaptive Cruise Assistant (adaptive cruise control).
 A monochromatic fixed-focus multifunction camera is mounted on the windscreen in front of the rear mirror and allows the function of Lane Assistant (lane-keeping system), Intelligent Light Assistant (automatic control of the high beams), and Traffic Sign Recognition (recognises and shows traffic signs on displays of both on-board computer and satellite navigation).
 Added to this are assists, whose functionality is based on evaluating data provided by ESC or steering sensors: Crew Protect Assistant (proactive passenger protection), and Driver Activity Assistant (fatigue detection).

 The Octavia features numerous so-called 'Simply Clever' details, i.e. an ice scraper inside the fuel filler flap, a rubbish bin inside the door panel, a parking ticket holder and a double-sided (rubber/textile) floor mat in the boot.
 A tilting/sliding panoramic sunroof is available as an option – a single-piece for the Octavia liftback and two-piece for the Octavia Combi.
 The Bolero, Amundsen, and Columbus car radios are protected against theft by the physical separation of the central display and the multimedia system's own central unit.
 The Octavia also offers a Phone Box, a storage compartment for a mobile phone with a planar antenna at the bottom of the compartment, which permits a so-called inductive exterior antenna connection.